Brokecdx/NgTeeAssembler---REACT/README.md

 <render-tee [attr.data-skinimage]="variablename" [attr.data-look]="variablename2"></render-tee>

 ```
-Note: The variable must be declared in the ts compositor
+Note: The variable must be declared in the ts component

 ---